timgdavies/stroudinvestigates.github.io/_posts/2017-11-17-our-initial-assessment-of-the-ecotricity-recommendation.md

 ## Enforcing public access... again...

-The report also expresses confidence that “it will be possible to ensure public access to arts and cultural facilities within this prominent building, continues for the foreseeable future”, whatever the outcome.
+The report is confident that “it will be possible to ensure public access to arts and cultural facilities within this prominent building, continues for the foreseeable future”, whatever the outcome.
 We're not as confident as the authors about that.
 The Ecotricity bid explicitly states that their offer is subject to “_no unreasonable or restrictive covenants or obligations_.”
 And we’ve already described our [other concerns about the limitations of legal covenants](/subrooms/2017/11/10/protecting-public-rights.html).
-If used at all, convenants should be watertight and decided **in advance of accepting a bid**, not as part of a negotiation process, started after selecting the bidder.
+If used at all, convenants should be watertight and decided **in advance of accepting a bid**, not evolved during a negotiation process with a bidder who's already been selected.